Bilecik: Roman and Byzantine archaeology

+Recorded history

+Bilecik's recorded history begins with the Ottoman conquest, at the turn of the 14th century.
+It is necessary to assume that Belokome was one of the Serbian or Bulgarian settlements settled in this region by Byzantine Empire in the late 12th century and that the name Belokome was pronounced in the Slavic language.
+(Instead of Bilecik, the Greek name of the region should have taken a form like *Vilegüme/Veligöme in Turkish.)
+According to Aşıkpaşazade's semi-legendary account, Osman I captured the fortress of Bilecik in 699 AH (1299-1300 CE), and the town thus became part of the nascent Ottoman Empire.
+Bilecik is sometimes identified, based on a vague phonetic resemblance, with the attested Byzantine village of Belokomis which is mentioned as being captured by "Atman" (Osman) in 1304, but Klaus Belke dismisses this as geographically impossible.

 From 1867 until 1922, Bilecik was part of Hüdavendigâr vilayet.

+Culture

+Bilecik has been nominated as the most irrelevant province in the popular Turkish internet dictionary Ekşi Sözlük.
+This article sparked an online debate regarding the validity and reality of Bilecik as an actual province.

 Geography

-Bilecik is located in the Southern Marmara section of the Marmara Region.
+Bilecik is located in a mountainous area west of the Karasu, a left-hand tributary of the Sakarya River.
+It is located in the Southern Marmara section of the Marmara region.
 It is one of the least populated provincial capitals in Turkey.
 Bilecik consists of the quarters Pelitözü, Aşağıköy, Osmangazi, Orhangazi, Cumhuriyet, Gazipaşa, Ismetpaşa, Istasyon, Istiklal, Beşiktaş, Hürriyet, Bahcelievler and Ertuğrulgazi.

+Landforms

+Mountains cover 32% percent of the province.

 Climate

 Bilecik has a hot summer Mediterranean climate (Köppen climate classification: Csa), or a temperate oceanic climate (Trewartha climate classification: Do), with cool, wet and often snowy winters, and hot and dry summers.
 Summers are hot and dry with temperatures exceeding 28.0 C during the peak of summer which are the driest months.
 Winters are cold and it frequently snows between the months of December and March.